 We are celebrating this upcoming year – the Bicentenary of Florence Nightingale across the world.
-Various groups have organized how best to recognize her with gardens, lectures, speeches and information booths in her honour.
+Various groups have organized to determine the best to recognize her… within the limits now placed on us.

 Our website is dedicated to sharing with you our activities,various opinions and that of others for 2020; and of course information vital to understanding Nightingale and how she influenced nursing is highlighted.

 As front-line nurses and health professionals we have faced many challenges and adversities including staff shortages, violence/bullying, uncertain work and safety conditions, and wage imbalances.
 But it seems this current pandemic has engulfed us, as it is out of our control and still spiraling.

 We salute those of you who are bravely working in health care presently and at great personal risk.
 Be vigilant and be kind in your delivery of care – together this virus will be defeated.

 “Every nurse ought to be careful to wash her hands very frequently during the day.“